Do I need an F-1 Visa?

 - Students must enroll in the Intensive English Program for a minimum of 4 weeks.

-- Students cannot enroll in our Semi-Intensive English, Foreign Language or TESOL Certificate Program unless they also are enrolled in the Intensive English Program.
+- Students cannot enroll in our Semi-Intensive English, Foreign Language or TESOL Certificate Program unless they are also enrolled in the Intensive English Program.

 - Students must attend classes every day.